Mathematical specification of hitomezashi designs: Hitomezashi stitch patterns

-Double mountain form \textit{nij\={u} yamagata} can be of any height; shown in Figure \ref{yama}(b) are mountains of height five stitches (total width ten stitches).
-This is encoded $w=10$, $v=10101$ and is also self-dual.
+Double mountain form {nij\={u} yamagata} can be of any height; shown in Figure \ref{yama}(b) are mountains of height five stitches (total width ten stitches).
+Both yamagata and nij\={u} yamagata are self-dual designs.

-Other variations of \textit{yamagata} are possible, when there is both a horizontal and vertical repeated line of stitches.
-The reverse of the design in Figure \ref{yamavar}(a) looks almost identical, but careful consideration shows that the dual is a 90 degree rotation of the original (see the upper part of Figure \ref{yamavar}(c)).
-The dual of the mountain form radiating out from a single square (in Figure \ref{yamavar}(b)) is a mountain form radiating out from a ten-cross (see the lower part of Figure \ref{yamavar}(c)).
-This observation is made in \cite{ss}.
+Other variations of {yamagata} are possible, when there is both a horizontal and vertical reflection axis introduced.
+The reverse of the design in Figure \ref{yamavar}(a) looks almost identical, but careful consideration shows that the dual is a 90 degree rotation of the original (see the lower part of Figure \ref{yamavar}(c)).
+The dual of the mountain form radiating out from a single square (in Figure \ref{yamavar}(b)) is a mountain form radiating out from a ten-cross (see the upper part of Figure \ref{yamavar}(c)).
+This second observation is made in \textit{Simply Sashiko} (2019/2020).

-\paragraph{kakinohanazashi} The oriental persimmon (\textit{kaki}) has an urn-shaped flower (\textit{hana}) with four lobes and four sepals.
+\paragraph{kakinohanazashi} The oriental persimmon ({kaki}) has an urn-shaped flower ({hana}) with four lobes and four sepals.
 The sepals remain attached to the attractive golden fruit, which ripens in autumn.
 Haiku poets sing the praises of this fruit, delicious when eaten at the point of syrupy softness.
 A repeated design of persimmon flower stitch is shown alongside the fruit in Figure \ref{fruit}; the naming inspiration is obvious.

-The repeated pattern is generated by the words $w=u\widetilde{u}$ where $u=1010$, and $v=010$.
-This results in offset persimmons, and the pattern is not self-dual.
+The persimmons are offset, and the pattern is not self-dual.
 The dual pattern consists of ten-crosses sitting between single lines of nij\={u} yamagata, shown in Figure \ref{dualpers}.

 \paragraph{sanj\={u} kakinohanazashi} Triple persimmon flower stitch is shown in Figure \ref{sanju}.
-It is encoded with two more letters in each word, compared to the basic persimmon flower: $w=u\widetilde{u}$ where $u=101010$, and $v=01010$.
+It is encoded with two more letters in each word, compared to the basic persimmon flower.
 The dual fabric features a cross at the centre of each motif.

-\paragraph{igetazashi} While to modern eyes, this stitch pattern looks like a hashtag, it takes its name from a much older technology. `\textit{i}' means water-well which has kanji (insert unicode character 4E95 here), and \textit{geta} refers to the stone-work edging.
-Unlike persimmon flowers, these motifs do not nestle nicely with each other, and the encoding $w=v=u\widetilde{u}$ where $u=100$ generates a pattern with small mouths sitting between them.
+\paragraph{igetazashi} While to modern eyes, this stitch pattern looks like a hashtag, it takes its name from a much older technology. `{i}' means water-well which has kanji (insert unicode character 4E95 here), and {`geta'} refers to the stone-work edging (the kerb/curb).
+Unlike persimmon flowers, these motifs do not nestle nicely with each other, and small mouths sit between them.
 This pattern and its dual are shown in Figure \ref{well}.